 Schools, colleges and universities are to remain open.
 Children that are home-schooled can still access the education and training in community settings to receive a suitable full-time education.
 The Government has been very clear about the fact that the next year exams will go ahead as planned, which is why schools will remain open during the 2nd lockdown.
 As universities reopened their doors to the students, the Government has published guidelines advising universities on reopening to ensure that all the safety measures are in place to limit the spread of the virus to a minimum.

 Additional restrictions are in place at this time:

 - Students living on campus, must not move back and forth between campus and home during term time Students should only return home at the end of the term.

 - Training for extra-curricular purposes is not allowed Facilitated activities to provide a proper childcare function for children of working parents can continue as it stands right now.

 Parents and carers, have several ways to continued access to childcare services during the lockdown:

 - Early years settings will remain open and the services can be used as normal.

 - Ability to access other childcare services to enable parents to go to work, seek work, attend education.

-- Nannies can continue to provide child care services in the other people’s homes.
+- Nannies can continue to provide childcare services in other people’s homes

 - Single adult households are able to benefit from being in a support bubble which allows them to meet with a different household.